An accredited professional course for aspiring architects

 - Practitioners teach you in all years as part-time tutors, ensuring what you learn is current in the industry.

-- Your curriculum includes guidance on CV and portfolio composition and 'mock' interviews with practising designers.
+- The course includes guidance on CV and portfolio composition and 'mock' interviews with practicing designers.

 - Employers' evenings give you direct contact with local and regional practices.